 K.Inferences from the foregoing categories, such as your activities levels based on how you use our equipment or inferences about a desire to purchase or service equipment.

 We have disclosed your personal information for a business purpose to the following categories of parties.

-among other things, include: 1) publicly available information that is lawfully made available from federal, state, or local government records; 2) consumer information that is deidentified; and 3) aggregate consumer data.
+For the purposes of this Notice, the term “personal information” is to be interpreted consistent with the CCPA and, thus, does not, among other things, include: 1) publicly available information that is lawfully made available from federal, state, or local government records; 2) consumer information that is deidentified; and 3) aggregate consumer data.

 Right to Know: Under the CCPA, California consumers—upon receipt and confirmation by us of a verifiable request and in relation to information collected in the 12 months preceding the request—have certain rights to request

 Right to Delete: Under the CCPA, applicable California consumers—upon receipt and confirmation by us of a verifiable request—have certain rights to request the deletion of their personal information that we and our service providers have collected.

 Exercising your Rights to Know and Delete: To exercise the above-described rights to know and delete, you may

 Please understand that under the CCPA, the materials and level of proof we require to verify your request may depend upon the information you request be provided or deleted.

 You may also use an authorized agent to submit a request.
 However, we may deny that request if the authorized agent fails to submit proof that the agent has been authorized to act on your behalf or if we cannot verify the agent’s identity.
 We will typically respond to your agent’s request if that agent submits proof of being registered with the California Secretary of State to be able to act on your behalf or submits proof that you have provided that agent with a power of attorney pursuant to California Probate Code sections 4000 to 4465.